 Spirituality Knights and Dames join the Order of Malta to pursue their spiritual growth over a path laid out by Blessed Gerard more than nine hundred years ago, seeking to nurture and witness the Faith and assist the sick and the poor.

-Each year since 2016, 25-50 Knights, Dames, and Auxiliary offer 6-8 malades and their caregivers, unable to journey to Lourdes, an opportunity to visit the site of the Blessed Mother’s American apparition at The National Shrine of Our Lady of Good Help.
+Each year since 2016, Knights, Dames, and Auxiliary offer pilgrims unable to journey to Lourdes an opportunity to visit the site of the Blessed Mother’s American apparition at The National Shrine of Our Lady of Good Help.
 Participants receive the sacraments and join in prayer and spiritual growth.
 This 3-day pilgrimage includes a daily Mass, Reconciliation, Rosary, Anointing Mass, Adoration and Exposition of the Blessed Sacrament, and Benediction.
 This Pilgrimage is jointly sponsored by the American and Federal Associations in August of each year.
 Click here for more information.
+Members also work towards the continued preservation of the beauty and environment of the Shrine, Apparition Chapel and Apparition Oratory which entails cleaning the walls, ceiling, floor, and windows, as well as dusting and polishing pews, statues, and all furnishings.
+Additionally, local members provide hospitality to the Shrine’s visitors during prayer services, Masses, and special events.

 Salvatorian Mission Warehouse